- Are home trampolines safe?

 - Your Child's Best Shot: A parent's guide to vaccination

 Whatever the weather

 Halloween safety: Tips for families

 Halloween can be a fun and exciting time for kids.
 These safety tips for parents, children and homeowners will help keep everyone safe and happy this Halloween.

 - Do not use masks.
 Masks make it hard for children to see what’s around them, including cars.
 Try a hypoallergenic (less likely to cause an allergic reaction), non-toxic make-up kit instead.

 - Costumes should fit properly to prevent trips and falls.
-Avoid items such as oversized shoes, high heels, long dresses or capes.
+Avoid items such as oversized shoes, high heels, long dresses and long capes.

 - Put your child’s name, address and phone number on his costume.